Skip to main content

 kubectl edit configmap argocd-cm -n [NAMESPACE]

-The kubectl edit command will open the entire ConfigMap, and will send the entire modified YAML back to the API server to replace the existing ConfigMap with your newly modified version.
+The kubectl edit command opens the entire ConfigMap and sends the entire modified YAML back to the API server to replace the existing ConfigMap with your newly modified version.

 In the data section of the ConfigMap, add the following key-value pairs: